 Since acrylic lacquers have fast-drying properties, these products have continued to rise to fame in the automobile industry since their initial development in the 1950s.

-Once they dry, these wood finishes can form durable and clear coatings without the risk of yellowing over time.
-Considering these perks, we recommend acrylic lacquers for light-colored wood materials.
+Once dried, these wood finishes tend to create durable and clear coatings that don’t yellow over time.
+Given these benefits, I’d recommend acrylic lacquers, especially for light-colored wood materials.

 Urushiol-Based Lacquers